About Us Donate

 Maximum points allowed

-Presentation of original material at national or international meetings
+Presentation of original material at national or international meeting.

 Minimum of 30-minute presentation.
 No partial credit given.